yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application focused on productivity, likely incorporating a timer, summarization features, and user authentication.
-The presence of `login.html`, `timer.html`, `summarize.html`, and `history.html` suggests a multi-functional user interface.
-Client-side logic is handled by `script.js` and styling by `style.css`.
-The application uses `index.js` as its backend server to manage API requests, including user login.
-The `gemini.js` file indicates integration with an external AI service, possibly for the summarization feature, while `alarm.mp3` is likely used for timer notifications.
+This project functions as a web application, serving various static HTML pages for user interaction.
+It includes a backend server handled by Node.js, which provides basic API functionality for operations like user login.
+The frontend integrates with several features such as a timer, an alarm sound, and a summarization tool, likely powered by an AI service (indicated by `gemini.js`).
+The application appears to support user authentication, allowing access to its features.

 ---